Skip To Main Content

 Resolution

-Follow the below steps to configure an Intel® VROC RAID volume:
+Follow below steps to configure an Intel® VROC RAID volume:

 1. Enable the Intel® VMD Controller Domains by accessing BIOS > Advanced > Integrated IO configuration > Volume Management Device.
-See the below figures as reference.
+Refer to the figure below

 Volume Management Device